TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/EncryptedCommunication.rst

 data passed between client and server remains private and integral.
-It is based on a public/private key technology and uses certificates which typically contain the domain name and details about the website operator (e.g. company name, address, geographical location, etc.).
+It is based on a public/private key technology and uses certificates which typically contain the domain name and details about the website operator (for example company name, address, geographical location, etc.).
 Recent discussions are questioning the organizational concept behind SSL certificates and the "chain of trust", but the fact is that SSL is the de facto standard today and still is considered secure from a